Managed Databases

-Cloud Databases is a service for deploying and managing high-performance and fault-tolerant database clusters in the cloud.
-Servercore is responsible for the infrastructure and provides a ready-made cloud database: PostgreSQL, PostgreSQL TimescaleDB, PostgreSQL for 1C, MySQL sync, MySQL semi-sync, Redis and Kafka
+Managed Databases is a service for deploying and managing high-performance and fault-tolerant database clusters in the cloud.
+Servercore is responsible for the infrastructure and provides a ready-made Managed Database: PostgreSQL, PostgreSQL TimescaleDB, PostgreSQL for 1C, MySQL sync, MySQL semi-sync, Redis, Kafka and OpenSearch

 Description

-Supported cloud databases, how they work and how responsibilities are allocated
+Supported Managed Databases, how they work and how responsibilities are allocated

 Payment Model

-How to pay for cloud databases, what is their payment model, where to see prices
+How to pay for Managed Databases, what is their payment model, where to see prices

-In which regions and pools cloud databases are available
+In which regions and pools Managed Databases are available

 Users and roles

-How to differentiate access to account and resources using user types and roles
+How to manage access to the account and resources using user types and their roles

 Projects

-How projects work, how to create a project and give a user access to the project
+How projects work, how to create a project and give a user access to it

 Project limits and quotas